-Today we are going to finish with the historical part of the story.
-Beginning with part 9a, we move on to the practical material.
+In this chapter we are going to finish with the historical part of the story.
+Beginning with Chapter 9, we move on to the practical material.

 But not yet, because we are not yet done with history.
 We still have the 20th century to kick around.